Homebrew/brew.sh/pages/homebrew-and-workbrew-faqs.md

 ### Does Homebrew require third-party tooling?

 No. Homebrew can be used directly by individuals and organisations.
 Its security and supply chain protections are built in and enabled by default.
-No separate platform is required, though organizations may choose additional tooling to meet their own deployment, management or compliance requirements.
+No separate platform is required, though organisations may choose additional tooling to meet their own deployment, management or compliance requirements.
 See [Homebrew Security and Supply Chain](https://docs.brew.sh/Homebrew-Security-and-Supply-Chain) for details.